Erick-Amunoz97/notas-hacking/retos bandit/Level 2 al 3.md

 # Bandit Level 2 -> Level 3

 ## objetivo
-The password for the next level is stored in a file called **-** located in the home directory
+The password for the next level is stored in a file called **spaces in this filename** located in the home directory

 ## Datos de acceso al nivel
-**ssh bandit.labs.overthewire.org -p 2220**
+**ssh bandit2@bandit.labs.overthewire.org -p 2220**
 bandit2
-rRGizSaX8Mk1RTb1CNQoXTcYZWU6lgziL
+rRGizSaX8Mk1RTb1CNQoXTcYZWU6lgzi

 ## solucion